Frequently Asked Questions

 Will there be catering facilities in our new building?

-Yes, there will be excellent facilities where staff and students can purchase refreshments, such as the café seating area on the Ground floor and the refectory on the 10th floor.
+Yes, there will be excellent facilities where staff and students can purchase refreshments, such as the café and seating area on the Ground floor and the dining hall with a refectory, cafe and bar, and pizzeria on the 10th floor.

 Will there be car parking or bicycle parking?